mothfuzz/Archetypes/README.md

-# Archetypes - header-only archetype-based ECS for C++.
+# Archetypes - header-only archetype-based ECS for C++17.

 Designed to be simple, lightweight, easy-to-use, and performant.